ivangeorgiev/gems/docs/python/design-patterns/python-singleton-pattern-decorator.md

 There is another interesting pythonic way to turn any class into a singleton.
 You could use a Python decorator and apply it to the class you want to be a singleton.

+Probably more pythonic would be to use a meta class to create a singleton.
+This is another story.
+I will tell you this story soon.

 ## Python Singleton Decorator

 The decorator is changing the way new objects are created from the decorated class.
 Each time you are requesting a new object, you will get the same object again and again.